wcysai/starter-hugo-academic/content/publication/sinkfree/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: to appear in International Conference on Randomization and Computation 2025 (RANDOM 2025)
+publication: to appear in the 29th International Conference on Randomization and Computation (RANDOM 2025)

 abstract: # Summary.
 An optional shortened abstract.